First Analysis of Jupiter in Gamma Rays and a New Search for Dark Matter: Additional Discussion on Jovian Dark Matter

-In Fig.~\ref{fig:limits}, we have only shown direct decay to gamma rays $\chi\chi\rightarrow\phi\phi\rightarrow4\gamma$ (which is the same as the solar and brown dwarf limits shown).
-This direct decay to gamma rays is the most optimistic case, providing the strongest limits.
-However, other final states can also be probed.
-For example, with electron final states, the DM mass sensitivity can also be extended beyond current solar limits.
-However, in this case, the increased reach in DM mass will only be a factor of a few, because the electron gamma-ray spectrum is very soft, such that the gamma-ray flux peaks at much lower energies, where the sensitivity is worse.
-We note that in general, the \textit{Fermi} Telescope's performance is increasingly poor at sub-GeV gamma-ray energies.
+In Fig.~\ref{fig:limits}, we have only shown direct decay to $\gamma$-rays $\chi\chi\rightarrow\phi\phi\rightarrow4\gamma$ (which is the same as the solar and brown dwarf limits shown).
+This direct decay to $\gamma$-rays is the most optimistic case, providing the strongest limits.
+However, other final states can also be probed with our search.
+For example, with electron, muon, or pion/light quark final states, the DM mass sensitivity can also be extended beyond current solar limits.
+The sensitivity will be weaker for these final states, because their resulting $\gamma$-ray spectra are softer, such that the $\gamma$-ray flux peaks at much lower energies, where the sensitivity is worse.
+We nonetheless expect given the ten orders of magnitude potential gain, that even these final states with weakened sensitivity can provide new constraining power.
+We note that in general, the \textit{Fermi} Telescope's performance is increasingly poor at sub-GeV $\gamma$-ray energies.
 As such, upcoming MeV telescopes such as AMEGO~\cite{McEnery:2019tcm} and e-ASTROGAM~\cite{DeAngelis:2017gra} may provide more insightful measurements for this lower DM mass range in the near future.